 Karen Hickey is a Kildare-based artist who studied at the National College of Art and Design (NCAD) in Dublin.
 She works in a variety of media to create beautifully colourful and characterful artworks that each tell a unique story.
-Her work has been widely exhibited, including at the Electric Picnic Festival, the Waterford Walls Festival, the Google offices at Grand Canal Dock in Dublin, the Signal Gallery in Wicklow, and the Inspire Gallery in Dublin.
+Her work has been widely shown and exhibited, including at the Electric Picnic Festival, the Waterford Walls Festival, the Google offices at Grand Canal Dock in Dublin, the Signal Gallery in Wicklow, and the Inspire Gallery in Dublin.

 Karen recently spoke with Fierce Nice's Ruan Shiels about her artistic process, inspirations and aspirations, career highlights, and a whole lot more besides.
 You can check out the full interview below:

 Thanks for joining me for this interview, Karen.
 Can I start by asking you to introduce yourself and talk a bit about your background?

 I have been drawing and doodling my whole life, always people, faces, families, and telling stories.
 It was a natural habit and I don’t feel that I put much value in it until I was much older.
 I attended many workshops in portraiture and life drawing in the background and eventually undertook Life Painting at NCAD in 2016.
 The colour arrived then and I think that changed everything!

 How would you describe your art in your own words?

 My work is very much a free expression.
 I love to make fast lines initially and will often use 'blind drawing' when I start a piece.
 I guess it is abstract, colourful and expressive and tells a story or draws you into finding out about the character.

 Which artists do you most admire?
 And have they or others influenced your work?

 The first painter that influenced and inspired me was Amadeo Modigliani; I loved his really interesting approach to portraits.
 I also love Matisse, Sheile, Klimt and Van Gogh.
 I really admire the colour choices, shapes and designs of all of these painters.